unrealxhq/Utsusemi/README.md

 //ut and //utsu are the addon's commands

-//ut <arg1> - On/Off/Help being the arg1 command
+//ut <command> - On/Off/Help being the command

 //ut on - toggles the addon to start